martinResearch/DEODR/readme.md

 * differentiability of the rendering function
 * exact gradient of the rendering function

-Some unsuported features:
+Some unsupported features:

 * differentiable handling of seams at visible self intersections
 * GPU acceleration
 * self-collision detection to prevent interpenetrations
 * texture mip-mapping (would require [trilinear filtering](https://en.wikipedia.org/wiki/Trilinear_filtering) to make it smoother and differentiable)
-* shadow casting (making it differentiabl would be chalenging)
+* shadow casting (making it differentiable would be challenging)

 # Using texture triangles